Bayesian Transfer Learning for Artificially Intelligent Geospatial Systems: A Predictive Stacking Approach: Data Analysis

-In addition to \textsc{double bps} (\textsc{dbps}) and Bayesian multivariate linear regression, we expanded the analysis by including four competitive algorithms: distributed random forest (\textsc{drf}), gradient boosting (\textsc{gbm}), deep neural network (\textsc{dnn}), and a fully automatic machine learning algorithm (\textsc{automl}).
-As detailed in Section~\ref{sec:compdetails}, we implement and perform the analysis using the \texttt{h2o} \texttt{R} package \citep{h2o}.
+In addition to \textsc{double bps} (\textsc{dbps}), \textsc{lmc}, \textsc{nngp}, and Bayesian multivariate linear regression, we expanded the analysis by including four competitive algorithms: distributed random forest (\textsc{drf}), gradient boosting (\textsc{gbm}), deep neural network (\textsc{dnn}), and a fully automatic machine learning algorithm (\textsc{automl}).
+As detailed in Section~\ref{sec:compdetails}, we implement and perform the analysis using the \texttt{h2o} \texttt{R} package \citep{fryda_h2o_2024}.
 As no method for multivariate models is available within the \texttt{h2o} framework, we fit these algorithms separately for \textsc{ndvi}, and \textsc{rr}, considering the same explanatory variables.
 Then, we compute the empirical correlation among the predictions.
-In Table~\ref{tab:analysis2_ai}, we offer a comparison of computational costs, predictive performances, and empirical correlation.
-The \textsc{double bps} dominates both running time and predictive performances.
-It achieves an \textsc{rmspe} of $(0.206, 0.159)$ when $K=2,000$, and $(0.241, 0.197)$ with $K=4,000$ subsets for \textsc{ndvi} and \textsc{rr} respectively.
-This is significantly lower (by almost 100\%) than the standard Bayesian conjugate multivariate linear model, which produces \textsc{rmspe} of $(0.474, 0.439)$ for the two vegetation indexes, respectively.
-Actually, the \textsc{double bps} outperformed all the other competitive algorithms in terms of \textsc{rmspe}.
-This is attained at a fraction of the computational time for other methods, let alone \textsc{double bps} models multivariate distributions jointly, and offer full explainability.

-Estimates of $\varrho_{\textsc{ndvi}}$ and $\varrho_{\textsc{rr}}$ reveal a well-documented negative association between the two responses.
-Indeed, the spatial patterns in these indices are almost the reverse of each other as revealed in Figures~\ref{fig:res_analysis2_ndvi}~and~\ref{fig:res_analysis2_rr}.
-The conjugate Bayesian linear model estimates higher negative correlation, while {\textsc{dbps}} tends to underestimate it, considerably so as $n_{k}$ decreases. { We attempted comparisons with the \textsc{lmc} and \textsc{bart} models, but omitted due they exceeded memory.}
+Table~\ref{tab:analysis2_ai} compares the different methods with regard to computational costs, predictive performances, and empirical correlation, averaged over the $5$ disjoint held-out sets.
+These metrics are computed for each held-out set and summarized in terms of their means and standard deviations in the row below each model.